2018- Donna Magid, M.D., M.Ed.

 BODY COMPUTED TOMOGRAPHY(JHOC 3rd Floor Reading Room)

 - Observe how studies are performed and identify when different forms of contrast (oral, IV, rectal, etc.) are indicated.
 How long does giving contrast take?
+Have you tasted it yet?

 - Read-out is variable and intermittent.
 Try to sit in on some case reviews (Reading Room is part of the CT work area).